Skip to main content

 HTTP/1.1

-H1 is the fallback.
-Almost every modern host has moved on to H2 or H3, but H1's still alive for legacy targets, internal services, and any case where ALPN refuses to hand you anything else. httpcloak speaks H1 when it has to, and lets you force it when you want.
+H1 is the fallback path in httpcloak.
+Most modern hosts negotiate H2 or H3 by default, so H1 only shows up against legacy targets, internal services, and cases where ALPN won't hand back anything newer.
+The lib speaks H1 when it has to, and lets you force it when the situation calls for it.

 When the lib picks H1